SE25GroupProject/my-cookbook/README.md

 ### How CookBook Solves These Problems:

 - 🍳 **Ingredient-Based Recipes**: Enter the ingredients you have, and CookBook finds recipes to match.
+- 🍲**Custom Recipes**: Create and store your favorite recipes, which might not be immediately available in our database!
 - 📜 **Step-by-Step Instructions**: Follow clear directions, even if you're new to cooking!
 - 🌍 **Explore Global Cuisines**: Try dishes from different cultures with ease.
 - 🖥️ **Familiar & Intuitive Interface**: Just like your favorite search engine, simply enter your ingredients and hit "Proceed" to get recipe suggestions.
+- 💬 **Engage with a Community**: Post, comment, and share recipes with fellow food lovers.

 CookBook isn’t just a tool—it’s your cooking companion, saving time and bringing creativity to your kitchen! 🍲✨